 Landing pages are great, but they’re a useless part of your digital marketing campaigns if they don’t convert.

 This guide outlines factors that will increase the conversions from a landing page for your B2B lead generation.
 Some you’ll know already - punchy header, engaging copy - but some of the juicier insights may be new to you.

 What is a Lead Generation Landing Page?

-It’s where a user arrives when clicking through from a search engine result page (SERP) to your site.
-Usually arrival is restricted to one or a few specific channels: PPC ads, newsletter links, etc.
+A landing page is where a user arrives when clicking through from a search engine result page (SERP) to your site.
+Usually, arrival is restricted to one or a few specific channels: PPC ads, newsletter links, etc.